 Circumcision pros and cons, is public opinion beginning to change?

 Numbers from the CDC of the falling rates of circumcision suggest that public opinion about circumcision is beginning to change.
-When evaluating circumcision pros and cons, more American parents are choosing not to circumcise (preferring to leave the decision to remove a significant portion of a child’s genitals up to the child himself when he is old enough to make that choice); and activist groups (who call themselves intactivists) are lobbying pediatricians and other health care providers to stop what they call male genital mutilation.
+When evaluating circumcision pros and cons, more American parents are choosing not to circumcise (preferring to leave the decision to remove a significant portion of a child’s genitals up to the child himself when he is old enough to make that choice); and activist groups (who call themselves “intactivists”) are lobbying pediatricians and other health care providers to stop what they call male genital mutilation.
 Young men sorry they were circumcised are begging parents not to cut their sons.

 Some parents decide easily about whether or not to circumcise.
-They reach a conclusion based on the pros and cons, as they see them, often choosing to opt-out of circumcision because of the risk of acute complications.
-But other struggle with the decision.
-When a couple disagrees about circumcision it can cause tension in the marriage.
+They reach a conclusion based on the circumcision pros and cons, as they see them, often choosing to opt-out of circumcision because of the risk of acute complications.
+But other struggle with the circumcision decision.
+When a couple disagrees about circumcision pros and cons it can cause tremendous tension in the marriage.

 This is a very very sensitive topic with my hubby and has caused much distress to our marriage.

 My husband is Jewish, but not really practicing.
 We celebrate Hanukkah and Passover and that’s it.
 He didn’t even have a Bar Mitzvah.
 So when we found out we were having a son and he insisted on circumcising him, I was pretty surprised.